 In this situation, the teacher acts as a Career Counselor, interviewing their client, the job applicant, about his/her unique skills.
-The goal is for the teacher to help students reflect on their strengths, as they prepare to apply for a job on the upcoming mission in the Expedition Center.
-The strong workplace readiness component will help to prepare students as they learn about skills for future careers.
+The goal is for the teacher to help students reflect on their strengths as they prepare for their flight in the Expedition Center.
+This strong workplace readiness component will help to prepare students as they prepare for the real-world task of applying for a job.